Tarch1/UNI/README.md

 than be sure /home/!!!your username!!!/.config/autostart/pipewire.desktop exist in case copy it :

     cp ~/UNI/Conf_files/Pipewire/pipewire.desktop ~/.config/autostart/

-if you have installed pipewire-media-session comment out at the Exec inside ~/.config/autostart/pipewire.desktop

-    ###& /usr/bin/pipewire-media-session

 and uncomment these 2 lines at the end of /etc/pipewire/pipewire.conf